-(3) execution, acknowledgment, and attestation of instruments and papers, and all other notarial acts in Alaska and places beyond the continental limits of the United States where the Coast Guard is serving.

-(b) No fee of any character shall be charged by any commissioned or warrant officer for performing notarial acts.
+- (3) execution, acknowledgment, and attestation of instruments and papers, and all other notarial acts in Alaska and places beyond the continental limits of the United States where the Coast Guard is serving. - (b) No fee of any character shall be charged by any commissioned or warrant officer for performing notarial acts.
 The signature and indication of grade of any commissioned or warrant officer performing any notarial act shall be prima facie evidence of his authority.

-Based on title 14, U.S.C., 1946 ed., §§26, 27 (Apr.
+Based on title 14, U.S.C., 1946 ed., §§ 26, 27 (Apr.
 16, 1908, ch.
 145, §12, 35 Stat.
 63; June 5, 1920, ch.
 235, §1, 41 Stat.
 880).

 Said sections are rewritten, the provisions concerning oaths being broadened to conform more closely to law applicable to officers of the Navy (see title 34, U.S.C., 1946 ed., §217a).
-81st Congress, House Report No. 557.
+81st Congress, House Report No. 557

-§637.
-Stopping vessels; immunity for firing at or into vessel
+§ 637.
+Stopping vessels; indemnity for firing at or into vessel

-(a) Whenever any vessel liable to seizure or examination does not stop on being ordered to do so or on being pursued by an authorized vessel or authorized aircraft which has displayed the ensign, pennant, or other identifying insignia prescribed for an authorized vessel or authorized aircraft, the person in command or in charge of the authorized vessel or authorized aircraft may, after a gun has been fired by the authorized vessel or authorized aircraft as a warning signal, fire at or into the vessel which does not stop.
+(a)(1) Whenever any vessel liable to seizure or examination does not stop on being ordered to do so or on being pursued by an authorized vessel or authorized aircraft which has displayed the ensign, pennant, or other identifying insignia prescribed for an authorized vessel or authorized aircraft, the person in command or in charge of the authorized vessel or authorized aircraft may, subject to paragraph (2), fire at or into the vessel which does not stop.